manishalankala/k8s/Docs/deployment-spec.md

 This selects the pod to be used in the Deployment, using the pod label which is app: myapp-pod.

 ### spec.template.metadata:
-We define metadata for the pod. spec.template.metadata.name assigns a name to the pod, which is pixellib-pod.
+We define metadata for the pod. spec.template.metadata.name assigns a name to the pod, which is myapp-pod.

 ### spec.template.metadata.labels